Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications for numerical computation and code availability

 \section{Applications for numerical computation and code availability}

 As discussed previously, the projective characterisation of quantum objects analysed in this manuscript is also useful for tackling several problems by means of semidefinite programming.
 This approach was first presented at Ref.~\cite{araujo15witnessing}, where the authors derive an SDP for witnessing and quantifying indefinite causality in quantum theory.
-Since then, such methods have been employed in various other works and contexts, which range from detecting indefinite causality \cite{branciard_simplest_2015,branciard16_case_studies}, analysing quantum causal relations~\cite{nery21CCDC} and transforming quantum operations\cite{quintino19PRA,quintino22deterministic,yoshida23isometry,yoshida22_det_exact_inversion}, to the quantification of causal connection~\cite{milz_resource_2022} and channel discrimination\cite{bavaresco21,bavaresco21b}.
+Since then, such methods have been employed in various other works and contexts, ranging from detecting indefinite causal order \cite{branciard_simplest_2015,branciard16_case_studies}, analysing quantum causal relations~\cite{nery21CCDC} and transforming quantum operations\cite{quintino19PRA,quintino22deterministic,yoshida23isometry,yoshida22_det_exact_inversion}, to the quantification of causal connection~\cite{milz_resource_2022} and channel discrimination\cite{bavaresco21,bavaresco21b}.

-We have implemented all projective maps discussed in this manuscript and various other useful functions in Matlab, and all our code is publicly available in an online repository~\cite{MTQ_github_HigherOrderProjectors}.
-Our code may be directly use for SDP problems on higher-order quantum problems and other related SDP problems involving transformations between linear and affine sets.
+We have implemented all projective maps discussed in this manuscript and various other useful related functions in Matlab, and all our code is publicly available in an online repository~\cite{MTQ_github_HigherOrderProjectors}.
+It can be directly used for SDP problems on higher-order quantum problems and other corresponding SDP problems involving transformations between linear and affine sets.